luispuerto/luispuerto-net/_pages/resume.md

 **2014-2016:**{: style="color: grey"} **Intensive Finnish Language Courses.**

 - More than 1500 hours in total, about Finnish language and culture.
-- Able to work with people in an environment where language could be a barrier.
+- Working successfully with international diverse people on an environment where language could be a barrier.

 **May 2009 – Dec 2012:**{: style="color: grey"} **[Fundación Ciudad de la Energía][CIUDEN] (City of Energy Foundation), Spanish Government**.

 - Last position: Coordinator **of Technology & Innovation Area at Technology & Systems Department**
 - In charge of a multidisciplinary team of four members related to technology and programming.
-- Co-responsible to commission the digital platform for the *[Museo Nacional de la Energía][MNE]*.
+- Co-responsible to commission the digital platform for the _[Museo Nacional de la Energía][MNE]_.
 1-million-euro project.
 - Develop, implement and commission different kinds of **technological systems** such as public Wi-Fi networks, ticket-selling systems, geolocation systems for people and objects, and cloud computing systems.
 - Responsible of the **[Geographic Information Systems (GIS)][GIS]**.
 Cartography elaboration (such as two tourism maps, web apps or in-house cartography), data analysis, geodatabase keeping and in-house GIS training.
 - Responsible of the office tasks of **“[Assessment of the current phytosanitary status of European chestnut in El Bierzo (León, Spain)][CastaneaProject]”** project; managing field work, inventory operations, and data processing and analysis.